Lakeland Paws Whinlatter Double Header

 Braithwaite, United Kingdom • 10 May 2026

-The event is chip-timed.
-GPX files are available for download.
-The season prize giving ceremony takes place at the end of this event.
+The event has no cut-off times, allowing participants to walk the course if they prefer.
+Registration is open to individuals aged 16 and older.
+The season prize giving ceremony takes place at the conclusion of this event.
 Visit the organization's website for the most recent information.

 Race information